In a noisy world, get your message heard with planned giving postcards.

 How many should I mail a year?

 We recommend at least four times a year.
 The more “touches” the better.
-Postcards do this most economically.
+Postcards do this economically.

 Who do I target?